fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 The one they called Sister suddenly fell silent.
 When she spoke again, her voice held no more malice, no fury, not even authority --- only weariness and a plea, almost a supplication.

 "You know, Senior, my Spouse has changed a great deal lately.
 For nine months now he has shared a bed with no one.
 Women no longer interest him --- and that frightens me.
 He has grown irritable, at times gloomy, and even more quick-tempered than before.
 I do not know the reasons --- and I am afraid to learn them.
 So I ask you, Senior --- stay out of it, as you promised.
-And I ask one more thing --- rein in Trickster."
+And I ask one more thing --- rein in the Trickster."

 "Very well, Sister.
 I'll rein him in... if I can find him."